noahlange/yarn2dew/README.md

 title: AdventureTips
 position: 59,-233
 ---
-Marlon regales you with tales of adventure and derring-do, though unfortunately lacking any educational content whatsoever.
+Marlon regales you with tales of adventure and derring-do, bereft of any educational content whatsoever.
 <<jump AdventureStart>>
 ===

 title: AdventureStart
 position: 63,12
 ---
+// these are inlined and separated with a "#$b#"
 Marlon: Then get out there, adventurer! $h
 Marlon: Ah, yes—before I forget, here's some spending money.
 <<action AddMoney 1>>
+<<$ jump farmer>> // "Jump" must use a command literal
 <<end>>
 ===